Back to Blog

 2. Classify each system.
 Three questions: does it influence consequential decisions about people, does it interact with users who may not know they are dealing with AI, can it manipulate or exploit vulnerabilities?
 Three “no” puts you in minimal or limited risk.
 One “yes”, check Annex III and dig deeper.

 3. Implement transparency.
-Disclose AI to users (chatbots, voice agents, AI-generated content).
-Label AI output.
+Disclose AI to users (chatbots, voice agents).
+Label deepfakes and AI-generated text published to inform the public.
 Offer a route to a human.
 Article 50 obligation for limited-risk systems.
+Illustrative or marketing visuals do not need labelling.

 5. Document everything.
 Inventory, risk classification, justification, transparency and oversight measures, incidents, GDPR data-processing records.
 Documentation is the backbone of compliance.
 The Future of Life Institute compliance checker is a useful free starting point.